sabegg2/Project3/README.md

 # Project 3: Anemometer Data Comparison Dashboard
-- Steph Abegg (I ran it by James first, and he was okay with me going solo for this project)
+- Steph Abegg (I ran it by James first, and he was okay with me going solo for this project with no grade cut)
 - Data Visualization Track

 ## Table of Contents